This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 The Company does not comply with the QCA’s requirement to publish a separate Audit Committee Report as it believes that the information provided within this Corporate Governance Report gives shareholders adequate information on the committee’s activities.

 During the 2022-23 year the Audit Committee met on two occasions to:

 The Audit Committee reported formally to the Board on proceedings after each meeting.

 The Nominations Committee operates under terms of reference which are reviewed annually, comprises all Non-Executive Directors and the CEO and is chaired by Bruno Holthof, Non Executive Chair of the Board.

 The Nominations Committee considers the performance and effectiveness of the Board and its Directors; whether Directors retiring by rotation should be put forward for re-election at the Annual General Meeting; to consider succession planning for Directors and other senior executives; and to identify and nominate for the approval of the Board candidates to fill Board vacancies as and when they arise.

 During the year the significant actions arising from the Committee were:

-The performance of the Board and its individual Directors is in part viewed in the context of the Company’s achievement of its strategic goals.
-During the 2021-22 year these were:
+The performance of the Board and its individual Directors is also viewed in the context of the Company’s achievement of its strategic goals.
+During the 2022-23 year these were:

 Directors are subject to election by shareholders at the first opportunity after their appointment.
 In addition, all Board members retire at each Annual General Meeting, and at their own request alongside the recommendation of the Nominations Committee, are put forward for re-election.